Lee Byung-keun

-Lee Byung-keun (born 28 April 1973) is a South Korean former footballer and current Manager of South Korean club Suwon Samsung Bluewings.
+Lee Byung-keun (born 28 April 1973) is a South Korean former footballer and current Manager.

 Lee started his career as a professional footballer as a founding member of Suwon Samsung Bluewings in 1996.
 He played for Suwon Samsung Bluewings for ten years as one of the most steady players in the team.

 He contract to Gyeongnam FC as a scouter in 2008.
 In 2012, he was named as chief assistant coach of the club.

 In 2013, he moved to Suwon Samsung Bluewings as the chief assistant coach of the club.
 However, he was named caretaker manager of Suwon Samsung Bluewings September 2018.
 He left the club the following month.

 At the beginning of 2019 Season, he joined Daegu FC as the chief assistant coach of the club.
 However, he was named caretaker manager of Daegu FC on February 5, 2020 to lead the club in the upcoming 2020 K League 1 season.